-Goodwill is allocated to various reporting units, which are at the operating segment level, for the purpose of evaluating whether goodwill is impaired.
+Goodwill is allocated to reporting units for the purpose of evaluating whether goodwill is impaired.
 Mattel's reporting units are: (i) North America, which consists of the United States and Canada, (ii) International, and (iii) American Girl.
+In the first quarter of 2024, Mattel announced an organizational change that resulted in the American Girl business being integrated into Mattel's North America commercial organization.
+Such integration resulted in a change to Mattel's operating and reportable segments.
+Goodwill related to the American Girl reporting unit is included in the North America operating segment.
+Mattel's reportable segments are: (i) North America; and (ii) International.
 Components of the operating segments have been aggregated into a single reporting unit as the components have similar economic characteristics.
 The similar economic characteristics include the nature of the products, the nature of the production processes, the customers, and the manner in which the products are distributed.
 Mattel tests its goodwill for impairment annually in the third quarter and whenever events or changes in circumstances indicate that the carrying amount of a reporting unit may exceed its fair value.